Alzheimer's Disease Center awarded 5-year, $9 million grant

 The UT Southwestern ADC is a leading research center for Alzheimer’s Disease and related disorders.
 Researchers published more than 160 scientific papers in peer-reviewed journals in the past five years and generated several million dollars in research grants by providing small grants from the ADC’s Pilot Project Program and from grants funded by the Friends of the ADC.

 Dr. Rosenberg announced that Munro Cullum, Ph.D., is the new Clinical Core Leader of the ADC and Mary Quiceno, M.D., has been appointed Education and Information Transfer Core Leader.

 “The grant allows us, the researchers and clinicians, to provide research opportunities and cutting-edge therapies to our patients,” said Dr. Quiceno.
 “We are so close to many significant breakthroughs in knowledge and treatments for Alzheimer disease and other dementias -- our continued participation in research, as investigators and participants, gets us nearer these goals.”

-Dr. Myron Weiner, who served previously as Clinical Core Leader, will be Core Leader for Native American Studies under the new grant.
+Myron Weiner, M.D., who served previously as Clinical Core Leader, will be Core Leader for Native American Studies under the new grant.
 Dr. Weiner will provide diagnostic services and conduct research on dementia in the Choctaw Nation of Oklahoma.
 The UT Southwestern ADC contributes one-half of all of the clinical data to the National Institute on Aging related to dementia of the American Indian.